bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Post-Gatsby bugs
 * Song banner animation when repeating song is janky.
 Not sure if pre or post Gatsby.
+* Side card in slider should have white text.

 # Minor issues, to be investigated while production is on master before Gatsby.
 * tips hand in garryowen for score